CodeCommission/linklet/docs/zero-to-faas.md

 ![](img/curl-post.png)

 Voila!
-Micro-Services with Function-as-a-Service done right - fast and Easy!
+Micro-Services done right.
+Fast and easy!
 Isn't it?
 If you have any questions about this tutorial, please add an issue in this GitHub project.